cmagness/spectrAOD/README.md

 ```

 You can drop the version number and just use the name of the package if you
-would like the version most recently published.
+would like the version most recently published. `pip` will also give you
+instructions on how to upgrade your version if there is a newer published
+one available.

-##### Clone the repository and install it
+##### Clone the repository and install it (Latest version, recommended for developers only)

 This repository has a button near the top where you can click for the link
 to clone or download.
 Choose the https version unless you have set up an ssh